sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 Since the flow incarnation id is part of the flow state, it will also be synched to the standby side and updates the stored id there.
 Although in flow HA design, the policy will be programmed to both active and standby side, but we cannot use the id in the standby side directly, because these 2 pipelines are programmed independently, so we don't have a way to ensure that the standby one always matches the active one.
 To solve this, we make the standby pipeline always follows the active side, which follows the flow lifetime management design in flow HA.

 Another thing for flow HA is that, both pending-resimulation bit and flow-not-synced bit will affect where the packet should sent to.
 And there could be extreme case that flow resimulation bit is set before the sync is done.
-In this case, flow-not-synced bit always takes presendence.
+In this case, flow-not-synced bit always takes precedence.
 It is more important to make sure the previous flow decision is synced before making another decision.

 ### 1.5.
 Flow resimulation rate limiting

 When a flow needs to be resimulated, it will go through the entire pipeline just like a new flow (sometimes doing even more work), hence the scaling requirement for flow resimulation is counted as part of CPS.
 Additionally, flow resimulation are usually coming as a burst, not matter it is full flow resimulation or policy-based flow resimulation.
 Hence, flow resimulation without rate limiting can cause serious impact of CPS performance, or even completely kill the CPS path.

 To avoid flow resimulation from seriously impacting the CPS path, we are using token bucket as our rate limiting mechainism.
 This gives us an ability to provide good flow resimulation performance when the burst is small, while limiting the impact when the burst is large.
-The token bucket is implemented as follows:
+The token bucket is on each ENI, because it helps avoid a bad ENI impacting all ENIs on the same card.
+The algorithem can be briefly described as follows:

 - Each ENI has its own token bucket, the size of which is configurable by SAI attribute on the ENI.
 - The token bucket starts with full tokens.
 And each flow resimulation will consume 1 token.